 This book brings together new perspectives on China’s engagement with South Asian countries.
 It examines emerging trends in the ties between China and South Asia in the geo-political, geo-strategic and geo-economics context and looks at opportunities for collaboration and connectivity between them.

-Drawing on extensive case studies, the volume discusses issues such as China’s overarching Belt Road Initiative (BRI), regional responses and alternatives to BRI, the new politico-economic drivers in the region, India’s China puzzle, the Wuhan informal summit, Nepal and its security dilemma in the region, and China’s role in peace and stability in Afghanistan.
-It presents analysis, debates, and the way forward for a comprehensive South Asian regional understanding in the wake of the advancing Chinese presence in South Asia
+Drawing on extensive case studies, this volume discusses issues such as China’s overarching Belt Road Initiative (BRI), regional responses and alternatives to BRI, the new politico-economic drivers in the region, India’s China puzzle, the Wuhan informal summit, Nepal and its security dilemma in the region and China’s role in peace and stability in Afghanistan.
+It presents analysis, debates and the way forward for a comprehensive South Asian regional understanding in the wake of the advancing Chinese presence in South Asia.

 Table of Contents

-Adluri Subramanyam Raju is Professor and former Head of the UNESCO Madanjeet Singh Institute of South Asia Regional Cooperation (UMISARC) and Centre for South Asian Studies and coordinator of the UGC Centre for Maritime Studies, Pondicherry University, India.
-He is the recipient of the Mahbub Ul Haq Award (Regional Centre for Strategic Studies (RCSS), Colombo, Sri Lanka), the Scholar of Peace Award (WISCOMP, New Delhi, 2002) and the Kodikara Award (RCSS, Colombo, 1998).
+Adluri Subramanyam Raju is Dean of International Relations, Professor and former Head of the UNESCO Madanjeet Singh Institute of South Asia Regional Cooperation (UMISARC) and Centre for South Asian Studies and coordinator of the UGC Centre for Maritime Studies, Pondicherry University, India.
+He is the recipient of the Mahbub Ul Haq Award (Regional Centre for Strategic Studies (RCSS, Colombo, Sri Lanka), the Scholar of Peace Award (WISCOMP, New Delhi, 2002) and the Kodikara Award (RCSS, Colombo, 1998).
 He was also a Salzburg Seminar Fellow (2006).
 He received the National Best Teacher Award (C.V.S.
 Krishnamurthy Theja Charities, Tirupati, 2017) and Best Teacher Award twice (Pondicherry University, 2013 and 2018).
-He is a member for Third Task Force on Blue Economy, FICCI, New Delhi, India.
+He is a member of the Third Task Force on Blue Economy, FICCI, New Delhi, India.
 He was previously a visiting fellow at the Bandaranaike Centre for International Studies, Colombo, Sri Lanka.
-He is on the editorial boards of five journals.
+He has published 22 books and seven books are forthcoming.